stonemjs/docs/src/docs/architecture/blueprint.md

 ])
 ```

-If a utility function exists for your module type, prefer using it — it ensures consistency and reduces the chance of misconfigured metadata.
+If a utility function exists for your module type, prefer using it, it ensures consistency and reduces the chance of misconfigured metadata.
 When no utility is available yet, you can fall back to using `add()` with a properly formed meta module.

 This low-level power is what makes the imperative API flexible and expressive.
-It lets you build your application exactly how you want — from scratch — while staying aligned with the Continuum Architecture.
+It lets you build your application exactly how you want, from scratch, while staying aligned with the Continuum Architecture.

 ### Let's Recap